Thank you for your interest in Babson Athletics. Below are some frequently asked questions about the NCAA by prospective student-athletes (prospects):

 No, you do not need to go through the NCAA Eligibility Center to be recruited and/or participate at Babson or any other Division III institution.

 If I want to transfer to Babson, how do I do it?

 If you are interested in transferring to Babson from your current NCAA Division I or II institution, Babson will need to receive written permission to contact you from your current institution before our coaches can contact you directly.

-If you are interested in transferring from Babson to a NCAA Division I or II institution, you are required to contact your current coach and the compliance coordinator to grant permission to other institutions to contact you.
+If you are interested in transferring from Babson to an NCAA Division I or II institution, you are required to contact your current coach and the compliance officer to grant permission for other institutions to contact you.

-If you are interested in transferring from Babson to a NCAA Division III institution, you are highly encouraged to contact your current coach about transferring.
+If you are interested in transferring from Babson to an NCAA Division III institution, you are highly encouraged to contact your current coach about transferring.
 You must also complete the NCAA's Permission to Contact: Self Release Form and send this to the potential institution.
 This release is good for a limited time period of 30 days.
-You must then contact Compliance Coordinator Kirsten Clark to continue contact with the potential institution.
+You must then contact the compliance officer to continue contact with the potential institution.

 The information contained in this list of frequently asked questions does not represent every possibility or situation.
-If you have any questions regarding prospects, student-athletes, or NCAA rules and regulations, please contact the compliance officer, Kirsten Clark (firstname.lastname@example.org).
+If you have any questions regarding prospects, student-athletes, or NCAA rules and regulations, please contact compliance officer Kirsten Clark (email@example.com).